-Research Center for Molecular Scale Nanoscience

-The Center was established in 2002 with the mission of undertaking comprehensive studies of "Molecular Scale Nanoscience."
+Research Center for Molecular Scale Nanoscience The Center was established in 2002 with the mission of undertaking comprehensive studies of "Molecular Scale Nanoscience."
 The Center consists of one divisions staffed by full-time researchers and two divisions staffed by adjunctive researchers.
 Their mandates are 1) fabrication of new nanostructures based on molecules, 2) systematic studies of unique chemical reactions and physical properties of these nanostructures.
 The Center administers offers public usage of the advanced ultrahigh magnetic field NMR (Nuclear Magnetic Resonance, 920 MHz) spectrometer.
 Moreover, the Center conducts the Nanotechnology Network Project of the Ministry of Education, Culture, Sports, Science and Technology (MEXT) as a core organization, and provides various kinds of nanotechnology programs.

-Laser Research Center for Molecular Science

-The center aims to develop new experimental apparatus and methods to open groundbreaking research fields in molecular science, in collaboration with the Department of Photo-Molecular Science.
+920MHz 920MHz Laser Research Center for Molecular Science The center aims to develop new experimental apparatus and methods to open groundbreaking research fields in molecular science, in collaboration with the Department of Photo-Molecular Science.
 Those new apparatus and methods will be served as key resources in advanced collaborations with the researchers from the community of molecular science.
-The main targets are (1) advanced photon sources covering wide energy ranges from terahertz to soft X-ray regions; (2)

-novel quantum-control schemes based on intense and ultrafast lasers; and (3) highresolution optical imaging and nanometric microscopy.
+The main targets are (1) advanced photon sources covering wide energy ranges from terahertz to soft X-ray regions; (2) 2x2mm2,400μmt novel quantum-control schemes based on intense and ultrafast lasers; and (3) high-resolution optical imaging and nanometric microscopy.
 The center also serves as the core of the joint research project "Extreme Photonics" between IMS and RIKEN.

-Microchin laser developed at the center
+Microchip laser developed at the center.

-This center is established in 2007 combining the general-purpose instruments of the Research center for molecular-scale nanoscience and Laser research center for molecular science.
-The main instruments are NMR, mass spectrometer, powder X-ray diffractometer in Yamate campus and ESR, SQUID magnetometer, powder and single-crystal diffractometer, dilution refrigerator with superconducting magnet, fluorescence spectrophotometer, UV-VIS-NIR spectrophotometer, circular dichroic spectrometer in Myodaiji campus.
+Interpulse delay 460.0 femtoseconds 3.6 0 1500 1500 1500 1500 1000 Time (femtosecond) Theoretical simulation of quantum interferometric images generated in a single molecule with a pair of two laser pulses whose timing is controlled on the attosecond (10-18 sec) timescale.
+Instrument Center This center is established in 2007 combining the general-purpose instruments of the Research center for molecular-scale nanoscience and Laser research center for molecular science.
+The main instruments are NMR, mass spectrometer, powder X-ray diffractometer circular dichroic spectrometer in Yamate campus and ESR, SQUID magnetometer, powder and single-crystal diffractometer, variable wave length picosecond laser system, fluorescence spectrophotometer, UV-VIS-NIR spectrophotometer, in Myodaiji campus.
 We mainly support a general-use experiment, and we often support a special one such as the experiment combining lasers and general-purpose machines.
 We provide liquid nitrogen and liquid helium using helium liquefiers.
 We also support the network sharing system of the chemistry-oriented instruments, which starts in the April of 2007.